Overview of .NET Framework

 To make the developer experience consistent across widely varying types of apps, such as Windows-based apps and Web-based apps.

-For a general introduction to the .NET Framework for both users and developers, see Getting Started.
+For a general introduction to .NET Framework for both users and developers, see Get started.

 For example, ASP.NET hosts the runtime to provide a scalable, server-side environment for managed code.
-ASP.NET works directly with the runtime to enable ASP.NET apps and XML Web services, both of which are discussed later in this topic.
+ASP.NET works directly with the runtime to enable ASP.NET apps and XML web services, both of which are discussed later in this article.

 Internet Explorer is an example of an unmanaged app that hosts the runtime (in the form of a MIME type extension).
 Using Internet Explorer to host the runtime enables you to embed managed components or Windows Forms controls in HTML documents.
 Hosting the runtime in this way makes managed mobile code possible, but with significant improvements that only managed code offers, such as semi-trusted execution and isolated file storage.